The Antibody Drug Conjugate Challenge

 In February 2011, brentuximab vedotin of Seattle Genetics was approved by the FDA.
 It is the only ADC currently on the market.
-This antibody is directed against membrane protein CD30, present on the white blood cells of Hodgkin lymphoma.
-Linked to the antibody are three to five molecules of the toxin monomethylauristatine E (MMAE, vedotin).
+This antibody is directed against membrane protein CD30, present on the white blood cells of Hodgkin’s lymphoma.
+Linked to the antibody are three to five molecules of the toxin monomethyl auristatine E (MMAE, vedotin).
 This powerful tubulin-inhibitor strongly impairs cell division and ultimately leads to apoptotic cell death.
 Vedotin is so toxic to healthy tissues that it cannot be used as a stand-alone chemotherapeutic.

 Three building blocks – (1) antibody, (2) linker and (3) toxin – are characteristic of all ADCs.
 Dozens of ADCs are currently undergoing clinical trials for the treatment of a variety of cancers.
 Many others are making their way through preclinical development.

+This increased attention to ADCs has been triggered by advances in linker chemistries.
+Modern linker chemistries with enhanced stability have been developed to ensure that ADCs remain intact until they reach their target cells.
 The dissociation of modern linker chemistries is driven by enzymatic degradation in the target cell, whereas early generation dissociation was a pH-dependent process.
-For instance, Mylotarg‘s hydrazon linker was stable at neutral blood pH, but would dissociate at the lower pH levels found in lysosomes.
-Despite this failsafe, a fair percentage of the toxin was liberated into the blood stream.
+For instance, MylotargTM‘s hydrazon linker was stable at neutral blood pH, but would dissociate at the lower pH levels found in lysosomes.
+Despite this fail-safe, a fair percentage of the toxin was liberated in the blood stream.
 New linker chemistries are about ten times more stable than previous generations.

 These recent advancements in linker chemistries have led a lot of biotech companies to take another look at their portfolios of “naked” antibodies.
 Antibodies that have failed in Phase I or II are being scrutinized again.
-In addition to novel antibodies, already-approved antibodies are also being used as bases for ADCs.
+In addition to novel antibodies, already approved antibodies are also being used as bases for ADCs.
 After positive Phase II studies, Genentech is now conducting Phase III studies for an ADC of trastuzumab linked to the cytotoxic agent, emtansine in patients with HER2-positive breast cancer.
-The company has recently filed a BLA with the USFDA.
-The advantage of using a therapeutically proven antibody agent such as trastuzumab is that there is already a lot known about the antibody itself as well as its pharmacological target, which in this case is the tumor cell membrane protein HER2.
+The company has recently filed a Biologics License Application (BLA) with the US FDA.

 The efficacy of an ADC is largely dependent upon how many copies of the target are expressed on the tumor cells and how fast the ADC is being transported into the tumor cell.
-In general, rather high copy numbers (> 100 000 per cell) are required to import enough toxin to kill the cell.
+In general, rather high copy numbers (> 100,000 per cell) are required to import enough toxin to kill the cell.
 Despite advances in ADC engineering, only a fraction of the total injected antibody dose can be effectively delivered to the target tumor.
 Hence the cytotoxic agent bound to the antibody needs to be highly potent so that any ADCs that do reach their target cells have the maximum killing potential.

-This highly complex balancing act is typical for the development of ADCs, which not only requires the merging of biotechnology – and organic chemistry-derived technologies but also requires a thorough understanding of the biological complexity of the targets as well as the handling of extremely potent toxins.
+This highly complex balancing act is typical for the development of ADCs, which not only requires the merging of biotechnology and organic chemistry derived technologies but also requires a thorough understanding of the biological complexity of the targets as well as the handling of extremely potent toxins.
 Nonetheless, future prospects for ADCs seem to be bright even though it has been hard to predict how certain tumor types will actually respond to treatment.
 Only clinical trials can predict how well this promise will pay off to benefit patients.